Trucker Rogel Aguilera-Mederos' sentence reduced from 110 to 10 years after public outcry

 Because of minimum sentencing laws in Colorado, Aguilera-Mederos was sentenced to 110 years in prison for the charges, which included vehicular homicide.
 But his sentencing received national attention, with over three million people signing a petition asking for him to receive clemency.

-Polis added Thursday that he hoped Aguilera-Mederos' case would bring more attention to mandatory minimum and sentencing laws and encouraged the man to seek "restorative justice opportunities" for those families and the community he impacted.
+Polis added Thursday that he hoped Aguilera-Mederos' case would bring more attention to mandatory minimum and sentencing laws and encouraged the man to seek "restorative justice opportunities" for the families and the community he impacted.
+He also noted that a family member of Aguilera-Mederos works in the governor's office, but said he wasn't involved and had no knowledge of the trucker's commutation.

 "You have wondered why your life was spared when other lives were taken," Polis wrote to Aguilera-Mederos on Thursday.
 "You will struggle with this burden of this event for the rest of your life, but never forget that because of this event, countless others will struggle with the loss of their loved ones or injuries as well.
 And you will serve your just sentence."